 Julie’s two boys actually share a room (they love it!) so Julie brought in two twin sized beds and hung some awesome oversized initials from Ballard Design (on clearance) over their beds.
 This is the room that Clara and I hung out in most – the wall opposite the bed had a cabinet full of toys- and Clara totally made herself at home.

 Here’s the hall bathroom, complete with basic white subway tile (from Lowe’s) and gray grout because “boys use this room!” – haha.
 Julie says it has held up really well to her two little men.
 I also loved that although this room looks totally redone, the vanity came with the house- she just painted it a soft knaki-gray-green color for a completely fresh look.

-And here’s a shot looking back at those french doors to the master bath from the bedroom.
+And here’s a shot looking back at those french doors to the bathroom from the bedroom.
 I love that pop of blue on the dresser to the right of the door.
 The bedroom was a really soft white-on-white space, so that hit of color was awesome.

 I really love how she mixes things, like this wood stool that she dropped into a white-on-white space for some awesome texture and a nice natural element to compliment all the bright and shiny stuff.
 Speaking of that wood stool, it was actually something that her friend’s dad made.
 I love that she has some handmade stuff along with some budget friendly stuff (like the subway tile from Lowe’s and those ruffled curtains from Target).

 So that’s the tour of Julie’s amazing house.
 We’re so thankful that she let us drop by and shoot away!
 And you can read more about her and her beautiful home on her own little slice of the interweb.
 Now let’s play the what’s-your-favorite-part game.
 Anyone else gonna call that tub that I’m obsessed with?
 I also loved the giant rectangular capiz chandelier in the room with the black walls.
 And John’s calling the pass-through to the kitchen and the open shelves in there.